shafliyaa/MonkeyPouch/README.md

 ## 🚀 Future Roadmap

--Voice-Activated Banking: The wallet will be activated when hear the user voice and special keyword - "Hello Kiki".
+- Voice-Activated Banking: The wallet will be activated when hear the user voice and special keyword - "Hello Kiki".

--Gamified Financial Literacy: "KiKi Quests": The quest made by Kiki for the user to enjoy the benefit when the quest is completed.
+- Gamified Financial Literacy: "KiKi Quests": The quest made by Kiki for the user to enjoy the benefit when the quest is completed.

--Community-Based "Micro-Vouching": Add new user as friend in MonkeyPouch to lower their account risk.
+- Community-Based "Micro-Vouching": Add new user as friend in MonkeyPouch to lower their account risk.

 ## 👥 The Team: Bug Bunnies
 Shafiqa Aliya Binti Shahrul Azmi - Frontend & UI Design